What is CSA?

 To donate online, follow this link.
 Please indicate that you would like your donation to be designated toward the Farm Share Program and specify Luna Bleu Farm!

-To Apply: To apply for a subsidized share, please visit NOFA-VT, fill out the application, and send it directly to NOFA-VT.
-Please also fill out our CSA Membership Form and let us know that you are applying for a NOFA Farm Share.
+To Apply: To apply for a subsidized share, please visit NOFA-VT, We encourage you to also sign up for your CSA share now and let us know that you are applying for a NOFA Farm Share.
+No payment is needed at this time.
 If you find the process confusing, just contact us and we will help you through it.

 In addition to vegetables we also offer meat and egg CSA shares.